 Table 5.1 lists right-of-ways that are planned for widening.
-Table 5.2 lists intersections that are planned to be improved or widened to accommodate onstreet parking.
+Table 5.2 lists intersections that are planned to be improved or widened to accommodate on-street parking.
 As a condition of development approval, the City may require that a portion of lands be dedicated to the City for road widening or intersection improvement without compensation.
 However, these tables are not intended to specify that such roads will necessarily be widened or intersections improved.

-1. Land for possible road widening and intersection improvements as described in Tables 5.1 and 5.2, will be dedicated to the City at no expense, as a condition of approval for the following:
+- Land for possible road widening and intersection improvements as described in Tables 5.1 and 5.2, will be dedicated to the City at no expense, as a condition of approval for the following: - i) a draft plan of subdivision; - ii) a consent by the Committee of Adjustment; and - iii) a site plan approval. - 2.
+Generally, road widenings will be taken equally from each side of the right-of-way to ensure uniform road widths unless otherwise specified in Table 5.1.

-- i) a draft plan of subdivision; - ii) a consent by the Committee of Adjustment; and - iii) a site plan approval. - 2.
-Generally, road widenings will be taken equally from each side of the rightof-way to ensure uniform road widths unless otherwise specified in Table 5.1. - 3.
-Road widenings in excess of the ultimate widths listed in Table 5.1 may be required at intersections listed in Table 5.2 for traffic operation and safety improvements such as sidewalks, bike lanes, daylight triangles, turn lanes, channelization, transit priority measures, grade separations, on-street parking or where topographic challenges exist. - 4.
+- 3. Road widenings in excess of the ultimate widths listed in Table 5.1 may be required at intersections listed in Table 5.2 for traffic operation and safety improvements such as sidewalks, bike lanes, daylight triangles, turn lanes, channelization, transit priority measures, grade separations, on-street parking or where topographic challenges exist. - 4.
 Where an approved Environmental Assessment identifies a right-of-way width that is different than the ultimate widths listed in Table 5.1, the larger width may be applied. - 5.
 Where existing development, road alignments, topographic features or other factors make it impractical to obtain the desired road widening, or road intersection improvements, road right-of-way alterations will be designed to minimize the impact on abutting properties. - 6.
-Plans for future widenings, intersection improvements or road alterations will have consideration for land use, environmental and visual streetscape matters. - Item 39: The purpose of 'Item 39' is to delete Table 8.1 Road Widening Dedications and replace it with Table 5.1 Road Widening Dedications which provides updates to required road widenings.
+Plans for future widenings, intersection improvements or road alterations will have consideration for land use, environmental and visual streetscape matters.